-As such, the confidential information and sensitive data present on your intranet system need to have an integrated security solution to offer maximum protection.
+As such, the confidential information and sensitive data present on your intranet platform needs to have an integrated security solution to offer maximum protection.
 Our experts have compiled a brief list of the best tips on how to protect your intranet website data in the digital workplace.

 Though the intranet is a closed, private network, it is still vulnerable to external threats from hackers or malicious software.
 Below we examine how you can secure your company intranet website against external dangers.

-1. Ensure the system is pin or password based
+1. Ensure the system is pin or password protected

-While having a single password or employee ID authentication may not be the most secure intranet security in the world, it offers an excellent balance of security and convenience.
+While having a single password or employee ID authentication may not be the most robust intranet security in the world, it offers an excellent balance of security and convenience.

 However, it is essential that at least a single password be used to prevent unauthorised access.
 This should be coupled with log-off buttons which ensure that the information cannot be accessed once a user has finished with it.
 Your intranet software should also automatically log people off if the system is left inactive for a certain period of time.